-Protocol for Responding to Domestic Violence
+Protocol for Responding to Intimate Partner Violence (IPV)

-Definition of Domestic Violence for home visiting: "Families in which the adults' and/or children's relationship is violent, abusive and/or characterized by power and control tactics, with one person being victimized by the other."
+Definition of Intimate Partner Violence for home visiting: "Families in which the adults' and/or children's relationship is violent, abusive and/or characterized by power and control tactics, with one person being victimized by the other."

-- Determine if there is immediate danger to you or any child(ren) or adults in the home. - Be familiar with the characteristics of domestic violence, including: Emotional abuse, intimidation, using coercion and threats, isolation, using children, economic abuse, using male privilege, minimising, denying and blaming, physical and sexual abuse. - Be familiar with Kansas law regarding reporting of child abuse if children were present in a home where there is domestic violence. - "Kansas definition of Emotional Abuse includes, "Terrorizing a child, by creating a climate of fear or engaging in violent or threatening behavior toward the child or toward others in the child's presence that demonstrates a flagrant disregard for the child." - Domestic violence work should NOT be done in the home.
+- Determine if there is immediate danger to you or any child(ren) or adults in the home. - Be familiar with the characteristics of Intimate Partner Violence, including: Emotional abuse, intimidation, using coercion and threats, isolation, using children, economic abuse, using male privilege, minimizing, denying and blaming, physical and sexual abuse. - Be familiar with Kansas law regarding reporting of child abuse if children were present in a home where there is Intimate Partner Violence.

+"Kansas definition of Emotional Abuse includes, "Terrorizing a child, by creating a climate of fear or engaging in violent or threatening behavior toward the child or toward others in the child's presence that demonstrates a flagrant disregard for the child."

+• Intimate Partner Violence work should NOT be done in the home.
 If concerns are present, contact the person at risk at a safe time and place, preferably by private phone, to offer resources.
 An attempt to provide services (or referral information) in the home, poses potential danger for the PAT staff and the victim or children.